openid/Contract-Exchange-Extension/spec/draft-3/status.rst

     * string(URI)
     * http://specs.openid.net/cx/1.0/#status

-* id

-    * string(URI)
-    * This is an unique identifier referring CX Contract given by OP

 * proposal_id

     * optional,string(URI)
-    * This identifier is an unique identifier referring CX Proposal which CX Contract is created for.
+    * This identifier is an unique identifier referring Proposal which Contract is being created for.

 * contract_id

     * string(URI)
-    * This identifier is an unique identifier referring CX Contract.
+    * This identifier is an unique identifier referring Contract.

 * status

     * string
-    * status description about proposal or contract
+    * status description about proposal or contract.
+    * [[TODO]] created,canceled,pending,.....
+MUST be specified.